lofcz/jsMenus/README.md

 Just load or require `jsMenus.js` and `jsMenus.css`.

-There is API documentation in Documentation.ms.
+There is API documentation in Documentation.md.

 ### Demo/example